BACK

 Your buyer will review the existing leases as well as these other documents.
 Then, you’ll need to transfer the property details, security deposits, and other essential information during the property title transfer.

-Be sure to notify your tenants in writing at least 10 days before the transfer, or as per real estate law in your state.
+Be sure to notify your tenants in writing at least 10 days before the transfer, or as per real estate law in your state or as established by local governments.
 Provide them with the new owner’s name and their contact information.
 You should also explain where the security deposit has moved and clarify how to pay rent in the future.

 Your tenants may wish to negotiate with their new landlord for rate decreases, lease modifications, or other changes.